Some statins can have half-lives of six hours or less. These statins can be more effective at lowering LDL cholesterol if you take them at night.

 When you have too much LDL cholesterol, it can build up in the walls of your arteries.
 This can lead to decreased blood flow.
 High LDL cholesterol is associated with an increased risk of coronary artery disease.

-There are a variety of statins available today, in brand name and generic form.
+A variety of statins are available in brand name and generic form.
 Some common statins are:

 - simvastatin (Zocor)

 Most statins should be taken once every 24 hours.
 Depending on the particular medication and dosage, you may need to take your statin twice a day.

 Certain statins work better when taken with a meal.
 Others work best when they’re taken at night.
 This is because the cholesterol-making enzyme is more active at night.
 Also, the half-life, or the amount of time it takes for half the dose to leave your body, of some statins is short.

 Some statins have half-lives of less than six hours.
 These statins are best taken at night.